lumicks/pylake/docs/tutorial/kymotracking.rst

 there are physical limitations on the measurement times (such as pixel integration time).
 Additionally, the minimum length of tracked lines here is dependent on the specific input parameters used for the tracking algorithm.
 Therefore, in order to estimate these bounds, the method uses the shortest track time and the length of the experiment, respectively.

+Note: tracks which start in the first frame of the kymograph or end in the last frame are excluded from the analysis.
+This is because, such tracks have ambiguous binding times as the start or end of the track is not known definitively.
+If these tracks were included in the analysis, this could lead to minor biases in the results, especially if the number of tracks that meet this criteriion is large relative to the total number.
+This behavior can be overridden with the keyword argument `exclude_ambiguous_dwells=False`.

 First let's try to fit the dwelltime distribution to a single exponential (the simplest case).
 To do this we